exoplatform/platform/README.txt

  - Go into the main folder, run mvn clean install -Ppkg-tomcat

+   Thanks to the -Ppkg-tomcat parameter, the tomcat package will be created automatically

+   If unit tests fail, you can skip them with the -Dmaven.test.skip=true parameter, cf the Known Issues section for more information

  - Go into the folder /packaging/pkg/target/tomcat
    Here is your eXo Platform Tomcat distribution